Smoked Salmon Frittata with Goat Cheese and Chives

 Fold your favorite seasonal ingredients into fluffy eggs for a meal in a skillet.
 Here, delicate smoked fish is combined with tangy goat cheese and fresh, oniony chives.
 Serve with a big bowl of baby greens for a simple yet satisfying supper.

 - 1/4 cup (2 fl. oz./60 ml) milk

 - 4 oz.
 (125 g) fresh goat cheese, crumbled

 - 1 Tbs. olive oil

-Remove the skin from the salmon and break the salmon into bite-size pieces.
+Skin the salmon and break the flesh into bite-size pieces.
 In a large bowl, whisk together the eggs, milk, salt and pepper.
-Gently stir in the salmon, goat cheese and chives.
+Gently stir in the salmon, cheese and chives.